adopted-ember-addons/ember-keyboard/README.md

 ### `Ember.TextField` && `Ember.TextArea`

 To prevent `ember-keyboard` from responding to key strokes while an input/textarea is focused, we've included an initializer that reopens `Ember.TextField` and `Ember.TextArea` and applies the `ActivateKeyboardOnInsertMixin` and `KeyboardFirstResponderOnFocusMixin`.
 Effectively, this means that anytime an input is focused, it will be first responder, preventing other events from firing.
-So for instance, if you've registered a high-priority listener to `keyUp('a')`, it won't fire every time the user presses 'a'.
+So for instance, if you've registered a high-priority listener to `keyUp('a')`, it won't fire every time the user presses 'a' while an input is focused.
 Nevertheless, if you've created a component extending from either `Ember.TextField` or `Ember.TextArea`, you can assign key listeners to it like any other component and it will respond as expected.
 This allows, for instance, for rich text editors to italicize text with `keyUp('ctrl+i')`.

 You get all this for free when you use the `input` and `textarea` helpers: